Back to Your Heart

-"Back to Your Heart" is a song by Australian singer-songwriter Delta Goodrem, co-written by Goodrem with John Shanks and Matthew Copley.
+"Back to Your Heart" is a song by the Australian singer-songwriter Delta Goodrem, co-written by Goodrem with John Shanks and Matthew Copley.
 It was released to streaming services on 4 August 2023 by Goodrem's own label ATLED Records.

 Background

 The release of "Back to Your Heart" was announced by Goodrem in July 2023, scheduled for the following month under her own record imprint, ATLED Records.

 In an interview with Retro Pop Magazine, Goodrem discussed the conception of her new music, and said "that last album was so intense and heavy; it was me at the piano asking, 'Where do we come from?
 How did I get here?
 What do I need to do to heal and work through?'… It was a real deep dive", but that while touring with the Backstreet Boys in 2022 she was "surrounded by so much fun, which gave me a sense of freedom in what I wanted to do now!".